 Paying on the bus in cash is always possible but be aware that not always the exact change can be given.
 It is preferable to you have the exact amount for the fare in coins.

-Buying your pass online is cheaper usually giving you a 20% discount on the usual fare.
-It is called the AB bus pass and is only valid on that route indicated on the map.
+Buying your pass online is cheaper, usually giving you a 20% discount on the usual fare.
+It is called the AB bus pass and is only valid on the route indicated on the map.

 There is the TRANSGC card.
-This is a excellent option if you are going to use many buses to get around the island and it can work out very cheap indeed.
-However you have to to pre-order this card at the company Global by visiting the global website.
+This is an excellent option if you are going to use many buses to get around the island, and it can work out very cheap indeed.
+However, you have to pre-order this card at the company Global by visiting the global website.
 It is best to order this card when at home a few weeks before you leave for Gran Canaria.
 You can download the application form, then email it back to Global.
 Remember to add a photograph.

-You will then be able to collect the card at the bus station San Telmo in Las Palmas.
+You will then be able to collect the card at the bus station in San Telmo, Las Palmas.
 You should allow about 10 days for your application to be processed from the time of booking.

 Pensioners and students are in for a treat as they receive an additional 20% discount.
-Families of at least four children also enjoy an additional discount.
+Families with at least four children also enjoy an additional discount.